Five Signs Of ADHD To Look For In Adults

 What is ADHD in adults?

 ADHD stands for attention-deficit/hyperactivity disorder, a neurodevelopmental disorder commonly diagnosed in childhood.
 While it’s more prevalent among children, it’s also possible for someone not to discover they have ADHD until they are an adult.
-In some cases, the symptoms aren’t detected when someone is a child, and in other cases, the signs aren’t present until one is older.
+In some cases, ADHD symptoms aren’t detected when someone is a child, and in other cases, the signs aren’t present or as prominent until one is older.

 Many adults living with ADHD likely don’t know they have it, with as many as 75% of them unaware they have the disorder.

 ADHD may impact the development of certain areas of the brain, such as the frontal lobe.
 The affected areas are responsible for helping with daily activities such as paying attention, making decisions, remembering things, and staying organized.
 While many people know and refer to the disorder as “ADD,” the official updated term to use is ADHD.
-There are three different ways that the disorder can present itself in a person’s life, including:
+There are three defined ways that the disorder can present itself in a person’s life:

 • Impulsive/hyperactive type